 countries in which they were stationed.
 Writing over nearly half a

-century, mostly for the Guardian and for Reuters, and broadcasting for
+century, mostly for the Guardian and for Reuters, and broadcasting

-the BBC World Service, Rettie took a particular interest in Russia and
+the BBC World Service, Rettie took a particular interest in Russia

 Latin America, and he carved a niche for himself as a radical and